urql-graphql/urql/README.md

 - `updates`: A Mutation/Subscription field map to apply side-effect updates to the cache
 - `optimistic`: A mutation field map to supply optimistic mutation responses
 - `keys`: A `__typename` map of functions to generate keys with
+- `schema`: An introspected GraphQL schema in JSON format.
+When it's passed the cache will deliver partial results and enable deterministic fragment matching.

 > Note that you don't need any of these options to get started